awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 Revokes permission to drop a table\.
 This permission applies in Amazon Redshift and in an AWS Glue Data Catalog that is enabled for Lake Formation\.

 ASSUMEROLE  <a name="assumerole"></a>
-Revokes the permission to run COPY, UNLOAD, EXTERNAL FUNCTION, or CREATE MODEL commands from users and groups with a specified role\.
+Revokes the permission to run COPY, UNLOAD, EXTERNAL FUNCTION, or CREATE MODEL commands from users, roles, or groups with a specified role\.

 ON \[ TABLE \] *table\_name*
 Revokes the specified permissions on a table or a view\.
 The TABLE keyword is optional\.